 The first time we see Holly Golightly is dressed in her iconic Givenchy black dress and pearl necklace having a coffee and croissant for breakfast in front of the window of the famous Tiffany&Co jewelry store at 727 5th Avenue.

-During your trip to New York, you can recreate the scene with one of Midtown's most delicious croissants nearby at Eclair Bakery on 53rd Street.
+During your trip to New York you can recreate the scene with one of Midtown's most delicious croissants nearby at the Eclair Bakery on 53rd Street.

-Central Park: New York's most famous park is featured in the film when Holly's old husband travels to the city to see her and has a conversation with Paul about her and how he met her.
+- Central Park: New York's most famous park is featured in the film when Holly's old husband travels to the city to see her and has a frank conversation with Paul about her and how he met her.
 The scene was shot at The Bandshell gazebo and Conservatory Water Lake.
 Central Park is located between 5th and 8th Avenue and 59th and 110th Streets.

-Seagram Building: This office tower designed by Ludwig Mies van der Rohe is the setting where Holly tells Paul that she loves New York sitting in front of the fountain of this 1950s building.
+- Seagram Building: This office tower designed by Ludwig Mies van der Rohe is the setting where Holly tells Paul that she loves New York sitting in front of the fountain in this 1950s building.
 You'll find it at 375 Park Avenue, between 52nd and 53rd Streets, not far from the Tiffany jewelry store.

 5. On the trail of Kevin, from Home Alone 2, at the Plaza Hotel